spolcyn/go-west-young-man/notes.md

     * Nil slice is the zero value of a slice
     * the 'make' function can make slices, usage make([]type, length, capacity) - this is the dynamic-array sizing method
     * Slice can't be grown beyond its capacity/can't be re-sliced below 0 to access earlier elements
+    * For slice copy, destination argument comes before source
+    * Can use "..." to expand a slice to its elements, e.g. "b := []int{1,2,3} // a = append(a, b...)
+    * Since re-slicing doesn't create a new array, if working with a small part of big array, copy the slice and let the old one get garbage collected
+- Range: iterate over slice or map -- two vars for each iteration, one the index, one a copy of the element at that index